Frazz by Jef Mallett for March 23, 2012

 9. Jpgcatsonbed

-franmuir over 12 years ago
+franmuir almost 13 years ago

 …and zipping through stop signs and lights without stopping and speeding past cars making left-hand turns on their left side is also not being visible and predictable